Iamsheye/savannah-test/README.md

  npm run install:all
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the `frontend` directory with the following variables:

 ```bash
 VITE_API_URL=http://localhost:3001